All Products

 17m Normal FileSystemResizeRequired persistentvolumeclaim/pvc-disk-nginx-0 Require file system resize of volume on node

-At this time, both action1 and action2 have been triggered to their limits.
-If the disk capacity exceeds 80% again, the conditions of the two actions cannot be met and expansion operations are no longer triggered.
+At this point, both action1 and action2 have completed.
+If the cloud disk capacity exceeds 80% again, a scale-out is not triggered because the trigger conditions for these actions are no longer met.

 References